Feb 14 & 15, 2026 HELEN BONFILS THEATRE COMPLEX MAP

 Will I get physical tickets or is there Will Call?

-For Festival Weekend, those with all-inclusive passes may pick up their badges and world premiere tickets at registration upon arrival.
+Those with all-inclusive passes may pick up their badges and world premiere tickets at registration upon arrival.
 Please wear your badge to gain entry to all events.
 Registration will be located inside the Helen Bonfils Theatre Complex.
-If you are arriving late for Festival Weekend or have any questions during the Summit, please see a box office agent.
-The main ticket counter is located inside the Helen Bonfils Theatre Complex, and we also have a counter in The Jones Theatre.
+If you are arriving late for Summit Weekend or have any questions during the Summit, please see a box office agent.
+The main ticket counter is located inside the Helen Bonfils Theatre Complex.

 How do I get to the Summit?